 Identify which pages on your site consistently have the most traffic.
 Doing so will help you prioritize future auditing efforts.
 Make sure Google Analytics is properly installed on these top pages, either through a manual on-page audit or via automation.

-An ObservePoint Web Audit can scan your top pages on a set schedule (e.g. every hour, every day, etc.) to verify that Google Analytics is properly installed on each page.
+An ObservePoint Audit can scan your top pages on a set schedule (e.g., every hour, every day, etc.) to verify that Google Analytics is properly installed on each page.

 20. Landing Pages Review

-Optimizing landing pages is an important step in ensuring marketing spends are being used effectively.
+To ensure marketing spends are being used effectively, you need to optimize your landing pages.
 As part of your audit, look at the highest trafficked landing pages and verify whether they meet your expectations.
-If a landing page is over- or under-performing your expectations, conduct an on-page audit manually or via automation to verify that Google Analytics is installed correctly on that page.
+If a landing page is over or underperforming your expectations, conduct an on-page audit manually or via automation to verify that Google Analytics is installed correctly on that page.

 21. Worst Performing Pages